-The Simulating a Decision Model topic introduces the powerful feature that allows a Decision Model to be executed as though it were in situ in a production system.
+The Simulating a Decision Model topic introduces features that allows a Decision Model to be executed as though it were in situ in a production system.
 Enterprise Architect allows a modeler (business or technical) to run the simulation with no need for configuration.
 Any decision within the Requirements diagram can be selected for simulation, including the highest level decision.
 You can select any predefined input data sets and run the simulation multiple times to see the model outputs with different data as inputs.

-Code Generation from a Decision Model
+Code Generation from a